wustl-data/rooster-cogburn/docs/dataops/git-strategy.md

 Unfortunately, we can't use a basic *fork* setup because we need each student to have a private repo only visible to them and the instructor for academic integrity, but GitHub forces all forks to have the same permissions as the original repository, meaning anyone with a fork can view anyone else's fork.
 Thus, we need to work around this limitation by setting up a modified version of a fork using some tailored, slightly more complicated manual steps.

-If this is your first time ever being exposed to git or version control, check out our [git glossary](glossary) for some basic context.

 The specific git commands we perform to set up our architecture were borrowed from answers in [this Stack Overflow thread](https://stackoverflow.com/a/30352360/1526293), adapted to fit our classroom situation.

 Here are the main requirements of our git/repository setup: